ska-sa/katgpucbf/doc/installation.rst

 Installation with pip
 ---------------------
 It is also possible to install katgpucbf with pip.
-In this case, you will need to have CUDA already installed.
+In this case, you will need to have CUDA already installed, as well as Vulkan drivers [#]_.
 Change to the root directory of the repository and run

 .. code:: sh